top of page

 Coffee break: Why care about this step?

 Look over there...
-See that café owner with the mustache behind the counter?
-Just like you'd talk to him to know more about how your coffee is made or to get another coffee if your order was wrong, knowing who's responsible for your data gives you a specific person to reach out to.
+See that café owner with the mustache behind the counter, wiping down the espresso machine?
+Just like you'd talk to him to know more about how your coffee is made or to get a different coffee if your order was wrong, knowing who's responsible for your data gives you a specific person to reach out to.

-Hello again!
+Hello!
 My name is Nadine Rinderknecht and I'm primarily responsible for following data protection laws.
 Since I decide why and how your data is processed, I'm what data protection lawyers call the "data controller".
-If you have any questions or want to exercise your data protection rights, just reach out to me at n.rinderknecht@blankpage.world.

-Tip 2: Review next steps for common answers.
-Before you contact me, take a look at the next steps.
-Many common questions, including how to manage logs, cookies, and similar technologies (Step 8) and how to exercise your data protection rights (Step 9), are already answered there.
+Tip 2: Review next steps for common answers before you contact me.
+Many common questions, including how to manage logs, cookies, and similar technologies (Step 8) and how to exercise your rights (Step 9), are already answered below.
+Have a look!

-Step 3: Meet other entities that process your data
+Step 3: Meet other key entities that process your data

-Your data is also processed by my hosting provider, my website analysis provider, my video provider, authorities (if required by law), and their sub-processors.
+Your data is also processed by my hosting provider, website analysis provider, video provider, and authorities (only if required by law).

 Coffee break: Why care about this step?

 The owner of the café doesn't work alone.
-He works with other people such as employees, co-founders, and coffee bean suppliers.
+He works with other people like the barista pulling shots, co-founders managing inventory, and coffee bean suppliers in Colombia.
 Some only follow his instructions like his employees, while others are more independent.

-What about Blankpage?
+What about this website?
 As with most websites, your data is also processed by service providers and other entities.
 Some may act on my behalf (data protection lawyers call them "data processors" and their helpers "sub-processors"), while others may decide (independently) why and how they process your data ("data controllers").
-This step helps you see the bigger picture by revealing especially the tech companies in the background of this site (e.g., my hosting or website analysis provider).
+This step helps you see the bigger picture by showing especially the tech companies in the background of this site (like my hosting or website analysis providers).
 It also tells you which privacy notices to check beyond mine.
 And it gives you practical details if you ever need to exercise your rights across multiple entities.

-Hosting provider Wix.com Ltd. (Tel Aviv, Israel), or simply Wix, offers access to Blankpage and maintains server infrastructure.
-It also provides me with a built-in website analysis tool.
+1) Hosting provider Wix.com Ltd. (Tel Aviv, Israel), or simply Wix, offers access to this website and maintains server infrastructure.
+They also provide me with a built-in website analysis tool to understand how visitors use my website.

-Website analysis provider Visitor Analytics GmbH (Berg, Germany), or simply Visitor Analytics, collects, measures, and analyzes data on website visitors and their behavior.
-More details here:
+2) Website analysis provider Visitor Analytics GmbH (Berg, Germany), or simply Visitor Analytics, collects, measures, and analyzes data on website visitors and their behavior.

-Video provider YouTube lets me embed videos on Blankpage and processes your data as well.
-YouTube is a service by Google Ireland Ltd. (Dublin, Ireland), or simply Google.
-More details here:
+3) Video provider YouTube lets me embed videos on this website and processes your data as well.
+YouTube is operated by Google Ireland Ltd. (Dublin, Ireland), or simply Google.

-Authorities may receive your data if required by law.
-This includes government offices, courts, and other authorities in Switzerland and abroad.
+4) Authorities may receive your data, but only if required by law.
+This may include government offices, courts, and other authorities in Switzerland and abroad.

 Step 4: See what type of data is processed

-I process the data you share with me via contact forms, emails, or otherwise.
-And technical data about your website visit using analysis tools.
+I process data you share with me via contact form, email, or otherwise.
+And the technical data about your website visit via analysis tools.

 Coffee break: Why care about this step?

 What type of data do you think is usually collected when you're in a café?
-You actively share information with the café owner (like your name when placing an order), but he may also notice other information about you (like how often you visit).
+You actively share information with the café owner (like "oat milk, no sugar" when placing an order), but he may also notice other information about you (like how often you visit and where you sit).
 Notice how he glances at your half-eaten croissant?
 The crumbs tell a story too.

-And Blankpage?
-Besides the data you share with me, data collection often happens in the background as you browse websites.
-So the law requires me to tell you what data I collect.
-This helps you see what data I have about you and make better choices about what you share.
+Besides the data you share, data collection often happens in the background as you browse the internet.
+So the law says website owners must tell you what data is collected.
+This helps you make better choices about what you share.
 It also gives you more clarity about what data you might want to access, correct, delete, or use other data protection rights for at Step 9.

-• Data you share with me via contact form, email, or otherwise, including contact data (like your name, email address, etc.) and any other data you choose to share.
+• Data you share with me via contact form, email, or otherwise, including contact data (like your name or email address) and any other data you choose to share.

-• Data from website analysis tools, more specifically Wix's built-in tool and Visitor Analytics.
-I process technical data such as:
+• Data from website analysis tools, specifically Wix's built-in tool and Visitor Analytics.
+I process technical data like:

 • IP address